Want to live a longer, richer life? Build in time for play.

 Try the handy checklist below (which you can download here) for some starters and add your own along the way.

 Who knows where your play may lead?
 New ideas for your classroom or students, a more restful night’s sleep, or even finding your inner artist (again) are all possibilities.
-Enjoy every moment!
+Enjoy every moment and build in time!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.